kellyhennigan/alccue_scripts/README.md

 ## QA
 <i>from matlab command line, type:</i>
 ```
-doFuncQA_script
+doQA_subj_script
+&
+doQA_group_script
 ```
-to save out some plots that display head motion
+to save out some plots that display head motion.
+Use doQA_group_script to help determine what the threshold should be for excluding subjects based on bad motion.

 ## check out behavior